RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FeasibleDomain.md

 Here, again the complete reactive power range is not fully used.

-The same plot can be obtained using the following command:
+The same plot can be obtained with:

 ```python
 from matplotlib import pyplot as plt